thepredictionlabllc/oradell_reports/index.md

 ---

 ## Feb 26: Lake Forecast
 Our models suggest that in the next week lake conditions will most likely stay clear of harmful algae.
+See our most recent blog post for more information about lake water data, and where we are in the season.
 ![image-center]({{ site.url }}/assets/images/Fig_prediction.jpg){: .align-center}